gilestrolab/snail_back_pack/protocols/heart_monitor.md

 Optical Snail Heart Rate Monitor
 ==================================

+**Quentin Geissmann**

 Monitoring physiological variables is crucial in many areas of biology.
-It is particularly challenging to monitor physiology of small animals whilst minimising experimental interference or under natural conditions.
+It is particularly challenging to study the physiology of small animals whilst minimising experimental interference or under natural conditions.

 Land snails are remarkable for their ability to enter in dormancy states when the weather becomes too cold (hibernation) or too dry (estivation).
-They can remain several months in these respective states as there metabolism dramatically slows down, which reduces their need for food and water.
+They can remain several months in these respective states as their metabolism dramatically slows down, which reduces their need for food and water.

 Recording heart rate of snails could reveal a valuable tool to shed light on the mechanisms